wearhacks/courses/particle/instructions.md

-* Getting started with the Particle Spark Core
+# Getting started with the Particle Spark Core
+Start by having a look at the [official getting started guide](https://docs.particle.io/guide/getting-started/start/core/).

-** 1. Create a new particle account.
+## 1. Create a new particle account.
-Navigate to this url to create a new account : []().
+Navigate to this url to create a new account : [https://build.particle.io/signup](https://build.particle.io/signup).

-** 1. Claim your device
+## 2. Claim your device
 The best way to set-up your device is to go through the mobile application.
-Between iOS or Android, you choose your flavor.
+Between [iOS](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.particle.android.app), you choose your flavor.
 Install the app on your smartphone, launch it and log in.
 Press the **mode** pushbutton of the core for about 10 seconds.
 The light will starting blinking in blue.
 Keep the button pressed until the led start to blink wildly.
 You can then release it.
 The led should come back to a stable blue blink.
 Your device is now in setup mode.